 In 1944 the church interior was renovated with the installation of new pews, altar, altar rail, and reredos.
 The latter is one of the church acquisitions closest to the hearts of parishioners with its oil paintings that were executed by a former member, the late Theon Betts.
 He was one of many children of Edwin and Jane Betts, several of whom have enjoyed successful artistic careers.

 During the 1960s the installation of our fine stained glass windows commenced.
 All but one window in the nave are stained glass representations of Christ and the saints, dedicated to the memory of departed members.
 The last of these windows, which is a contemporary depiction of Pentecost, was installed as a joint memorial when the church celebrated its centennial in 1988.

 In 1966 the parish sold the rectory on nearby Kenneth Avenue, as it was able to purchase the adjacent property to the south of the church building, which as well as a fine house, included a large garden, which the parish is able to use for many enjoyable events.

 During the first hundred years, the parish witnessed many changes, not only in the building, but in our form of worship, the Prayer Book, the Hymnal, the placement of the altar, the role of women in parish leadership, worship, and the sacred orders.
-In 2005 we will commemorated the centennial of our being granted parish status, and pray that God will continue to bless those who will be part of our history for the next century.
+In 2005 we commemorated the centennial of our being granted parish status, and prayed that God will continue to bless those who will be part of our history for the next century.